mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 <ButtonUnstyled className="btn">Create Repository</ButtonUnstyled>
 ```

-Base UI components like ButtonUnstyled come with a classes object (e.g. `buttonUnstyledClasses`) that provide class hooks for styling a particular state.
+Base UI components like the Unstyled Button come with a classes object (e.g. `buttonUnstyledClasses`) that provides class hooks for styling a particular state.

 ```css
 /* To style the disabled state: */